-Enjoy Disney magic in your home with these giant Jack Jack Num Num Cookies.
-This easy Disney copycat recipe looks and tastes just like the Disney treats you can find at Hollywood Studios or Pixar Pier.
-What are you waiting for???
+Enjoy Disney magic in your home by making these amazing gooey Num Num Cookies.
+The easy copycat recipe looks and tastes just like the Disney cookies you can find at Hollywood Studios or Pixar Pier.

-Since I was craving those giant, gooey chocolate chip cookies the other day, I decided to make a copycat version of this awesome Disney snack at home.
+I was craving those giant chocolate chip cookies the other day.
+Since we did not have another day at the Parks planned for a while, I decided to make a copycat version of these awesome Disney cookies at home.

 Who needs to travel when you can create Mickey Mouse fun in your own kitchen, right?
 Ok, ok!
 It's not quite the same, but hey, it's kind of close.

 Our kids have been giving me strange looks as I keep making Disney copycat recipes.
 But hey, it hasn't stopped them from devouring each one in record time.

 These awesome Jack Jack cookies are easy to make with simple ingredients that are found in a chocolate chip cookie.
 In fact, you probably have everything in your pantry already.
 Once you try the recipe, you will want to make them over and over.

 - Butter - Softened butter gives these chocolate chip cookies a great buttery flavor.

 - Sugar - Using a mixture of granulated sugar and brown sugar makes the cookies soft and chewy.